Kong/docs.konghq.com/src/gateway/plan-and-deploy/security/db-encryption.md

 restarting the Kong Process can cause the keyring to be lost or corrupted.
 The Keyring can be restored by importing the exported keyring.

-A recommended procedure is to use the Recovery mode, you should set the `keyring_recovery_public_key` Kong configuration value to the public key of the recovery keypair.
+A recommended method for recovering a keyring is to use the Recovery mode, you should set the `keyring_recovery_public_key` Kong configuration value to the public key of the recovery keypair.
 (You can also follow the Generate a Management RSA Key Pair guide to generate a keypair for this purpose.)